 Aims of Education Conference, Ethics in the Public Sphere, University of San Diego, San Diego, CA, April 2013.

 American Philosophical Association Central Meeting, New Orleans, LA, February 2013.

 Middle Atlantic States Philosophy of Education Society Conference and Annual Meeting, New York, NY, February 2013.

 “Cultural Code-Switching: Straddling the Achievement Gap”

 American Educational Research Association Annual Meeting, San Francisco, CA, April 2013.

 Rutgers Summer Institute for Diversity in Philosophy, Rutgers, The State University of New Jersey, New Brunswick, NJ, July 2012.

-Vassar Philosopher’s Holiday, Poughkeepsie, New York, April 2012
+Vassar Philosopher’s Holiday Colloquium, Poughkeepsie, NY, April 2012.

-Stanford Spencer Workshop, Stanford, Palo, Alto, CA, April 2012
+Stanford Spencer Workshop, Stanford University, Palo Alto, CA, April 2012.

 “The Value of Non-Cognitive Dispositions: A Challenge for Educational Equality”